Gum disease is a leading cause of tooth loss?

 What is Gum disease?

-Gum disease is a common complaint and is caused by bacteria that lives inside your mouth.
+Gum disease is a common complaint and is caused by bacteria that live inside your mouth.
 These bacteria attach to the teeth and irritate the gums.
-The early stage of gum disease is know and gingivitis.
+The early stage of gum disease is known as gingivitis.
 Early warning signs of gum disease are bleeding when you brush your teeth and bad breath.

 Gingivitis is the mildest form of gum disease.
 The gums become red and swollen (inflamed), so if you notice bleeding when you brush your teeth it is important to see your dentist to prevent get treatment.

 - Gums becoming red rather than a healthy pink.